dankuck/dankuck.github.io/_posts/2021-07-22-trumans-map-6-politics-is-the-mind-killer.md

 Whitley quickly said, “We just ran out of pamphlets but I’ll make sure you get one tomorrow.
 And our weekly newsletter.”

-I looked at the ocean for almost half a second and revelled in the success.
+I said, “Thank you, Mr. Glass,” and I looked at the ocean for half a second and revelled in the success.

 Then we excused ourselves and left through the front the door.
-“Thank you Mr. Glass.
-Good afternoon, good evening, and good night.”
+“Thanks again, Mr. Glass.
+Good afternoon, good evening, and goodnight.”

 Whitley did an actual jump when we got outside.

 We went down the line to the rest of the houses, each time adding “Philip Glass is very interested”.
-The next day we were able to report 32% positive reactions to Mr. Glass.
+The next day we were able to report 32% positive reactions to Glass.

 He sent the check.